ekmolloy/stamps-tutorial/tutorial.md

 ```
 scp [user-name]@[mbl-server-name]:~/stamps-tutorial/sepp/SEPP-RDP-RUMINO-READS_placement.tog.xml ~/Desktop
 ```
-You may use your favorite tree viewer to examine this data.
-If you don't have one, consider using [EvolView](http://www.evolgenius.info/evolview) to visualize the placement of query sequences in the reference tree with [colored branches](http://evolview.codeplex.com/wikipage?title=DatasetBranchColor) and [colored leaves](https://evolview.codeplex.com/wikipage?title=DatasetLeafColor).
-After the file is uploaded, check the
+[EvolView](http://www.evolgenius.info/evolview) can be used to visualize the placement of query sequences in the reference tree with [colored branches](http://evolview.codeplex.com/wikipage?title=DatasetBranchColor) and [colored leaves](https://evolview.codeplex.com/wikipage?title=DatasetLeafColor).
+After the file is uploaded, hover over "Annatotation upload" and click on the buttons that are second (branch color) and third (leaf color) from the leaft and add the text
 ```
 GEQJ1S112HF5CU red ad
 GEQJ1S110GHR11 red ad